veliovgroup/meteor-snippets/README.md

 ## About this repository

 This repository was created as supportive documentation to my talk at [Meteor Impact 2020](https://impact.meteor.com) conference.
-At the same time this is knowledge I had desire to share, I'm planning to keep documentation fresh and tidy, regularly adding more snippets.
-Discussions and PRs are welcome in the issues section.
+At the same time this is knowledge we'd like to share.
+Discussions and PRs for new snippets are welcome in the issues section.

 ## ToC